TechNexion-Vision/vizionsdk/README.md

 - VCI-AR1335

-## VizionViewer
+## VizionViewer™

-VizionViewer is a cross-platform camera software for video streaming and image capturing from camera devices with user-friendly Graphical User Interface based on the **VizionSDK**.
+VizionViewer™ is a cross-platform camera software for video streaming and image capturing from camera devices with user-friendly Graphical User Interface based on the **VizionSDK**.

-### How to Install VizionViewer
+### How to Install VizionViewer™

 #### Windows

-1. Download the [VizionViewer installer](https://download.technexion.com/vizionviewer/windows_x64/) for Windows.
+1. Download the [VizionViewer™ installer](https://download.technexion.com/vizionviewer/windows_x64/) for Windows.
 2. Once it is downloaded, run the installer (vizionviewersetup_{version}.exe).
 3. By default, VizionViewer™ is installed under C:\Program Files\VizionViewer.